Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): In-lab characterization

 \subsubsection{Parametric analysis of injected modes via singular value decomposition}

-We apply a singular value decomposition (SVD) to the coupling maps provided by the 19~outputs of the PL, for each tested focal ratio.
-To do so, each of the 19 coupling maps of dimension [$n_x$,$n_y$] is converted into a vector of dimension $n_x\times n_y$.
-We then construct a matrix $A$ of dimension [$19,n_x\times n_y$].
-The SVD is applied on the resulting matrix $A$ and provides the SVD modes (that we name injection modes) and singular values associated to each mode.
+We applied a singular value decomposition (SVD) to the coupling maps provided by the 19~outputs of the PL, for each tested focal ratio.
+To do so, each of the 19 coupling maps of dimension [$n_x$,$n_y$] was converted into a vector of dimension $n_x\times n_y$.
+We then constructed a matrix, $A$, with dimensions [$19,n_x\times n_y$].
+The SVD was applied on the resulting matrix, $A$, and provides the SVD modes (that we name injection modes) and singular values associated with each mode.

-The modes are shown in Figure~\ref{fig:PL_modes2}, noted from 1 to 19, for focal ratios ranging from 4 to 28\rev{, and for one wavelength ($\lambda$~=~765.5 nm)}.
-Apart from the first mode, which is an average of the global envelope, we see that the modes have more high frequency structures when the focal ratio decreases (hence, the PSF size decreases).
+The modes are shown in Fig.~\ref{fig:PL_modes2}, noted from 1 to 19, for focal ratios ranging from 4 to 28\rev{, and for one wavelength ($\lambda$~=~765.5 nm)}.
+Apart from the first mode, which is an average of the global envelope, we see that the modes have more high-frequency structures when the focal ratio decreases (hence, the PSF size decreases).
 For focal ratio values between 4 and 11.7, the lantern couples 19 input modes.
-For a focal ratio value of 28, there are only roughly 7 modes injected, and modes 8 to 19 seem to be mostly noise - consistent with the low singular values. \rev{Similar behavior is observed for the rest of the spectrum.}
+For a focal ratio value of 28, there are only roughly seven modes injected, and modes 8 to 19 seem to be mostly noise -- consistent with the low singular values. \rev{Similar behavior is observed for the rest of the spectrum.}

 \rev{Figure~\ref{fig:PL_SV} shows the singular values computed for each SVD mode.
 Interestingly, the singular values for most of the SVD modes in the f/8 and f/11.7 cases are higher than those in the other cases.
 This indicates that the modes generated in the f/8 and f/11.7 cases are more prominently represented in the data compared to the other cases.
 As a result, f/8 and f/11.7 might be better suited for the system, as they capture more of the data's variance and provide a more accurate representation.}